Skip to content

 • Networking (20%) — TCP/IP protocols and port numbers, network types (LAN, WAN, PAN, MAN, WLAN), wireless networking standards including Wi-Fi 6 (802.11ax) and Wi-Fi 6E, network hardware configuration, network services (DNS, DHCP, file servers), SOHO router configuration and security hardening

-• Hardware (25%) — Cable types and connectors (SATA, NVMe, Thunderbolt, USB-C), RAM types and installation procedures, storage devices including NVMe SSDs and RAID configurations, motherboard components and CPU socket types, power supply specifications and installation, printer technologies and maintenance procedures
+• Hardware (25%) — Cable types and connectors (SATA, NVMe, Thunderbolt, USB-C), RAM types and installation procedures, storage devices including NVMe SSDs and RAID configurations, motherboard components and CPU socket types, power supply specifications, printer technologies and maintenance

 • Virtualization and Cloud Computing (11%) — Virtual machine concepts and hypervisor types, cloud deployment models (IaaS, PaaS, SaaS), cloud services and synchronization technologies, virtual desktop infrastructure (VDI)